 Segue – a developing experimental format from The People Speak.
 It has emerged from workshops we have done for our own creative growth and for others.
 We discovered a strong desire from participants to better express their performative and creative self.
-Segue is about generating a spontaneous and collaborative performance and narrative from participants using the diverrse combination of skills that we have available within our group.
-It exists in a space between theatre, filmmaking and performance workshop.
+Segue is about generating a spontaneous and collaborative performance and narrative from participants using the diverse combination of skills that we have available within our group.
+It exists in a space between immersive theatre, film making and performance workshop.

-The Segue team includes an expert visualiser who provides instant backdrops and special effects, character and narrative devising specialist, fast cardboard propmakers, performance facilitators, makeup and costume specialists, instant sound effects, editing, camera, conceptualiser, storyboard artists.
+The Segue team includes an expert visualiser who provides instant VR backdrops and special effects, character and narrative devising specialist, fast cardboard prop makers, performance facilitators, makeup and costume specialists, instant sound effects, editing, camera, conceptualiser, storyboard artists.

-We have an instantly reconfigurable film set consisting of an angled double back projection screen , cameras, props and costumes, video displays, all of which are part of our standard production kit.
+We have an instantly reconfigurable film set consisting of a semicircular projection screen, cameras, props and costumes, video displays, all of which are part of our standard production kit.

 The ultimate product is an edited film, with a narrative arc, but the real crux of the project is creative participation in it and the feeling of your own creative input.
 Visitors to the space will be asked to contribute to the story line, define their own character, create props and costume, locate the epicentre of drama and, if they want, perform a scene.
 A rough version of the video footage is regularly posted on a screen in the space as it is updated.

-Remember that everything in this video was created by visitors to the festival who hadn’t met each other before.
+Remember that everything in these videos was created by visitors to the festival who hadn’t met each other before.
 Conceived, filmed and edited in 6 days.
 On 7th day we rested

 Segue – Instant walk-in film factory, 31 0cober – 6 November 2011, Location: High Bridge Gallery 31-39 High Bridge City Centre, Newcastle Upon Tyne NE1 1EW